-Prompted by last week's minor uproar over some members of the Company of Young Canadians taking part in a peace demonstration at the U.S. Consulate in Toronto, PRO TEM decided to in-terview David DePoe, the CYC volunteer who has received the most publicity.
+members of the Company of Young Canadians taking part in a peace demonstration at the U.S. Consulate in Toron-to, PRO TEM decided to interview David DePoe, the CYC volunteer who has received the most publicity.
 Mr. DePoe is working on a CYC project in Yorkville, which is indicative of the CYC approach in all areas.
-Asked about the demonstration, Mr. DePoe called it a positive expression of people who are for positive things on a creative level without being political'.
+Asked about the demonstration, Mr. DePoe called it a positive expression of people who are for positive things on a creative level without being political.
 The singing and the mural with birds and trees were meant to suggest creativity and its effects.
-The mural was then smeared with black paint 'to show what we had to say about war and especi-ally the Vietnamese War'. demonstrators were The talking more to Canada than to the U.S., showing that in our Centennial year we are under the economic and political control of the U.S. 'The democratic majority is against the war, but the Government has to support it.
-Too many people are left out of our democratic decisionsent.'.
+The mural was then smeared with black paint to show what we had to say about war and especially the Vietnamese War'. demonstrators were talking more to Canada than to the U.S., showing that in our Centennial year we are under the economic and political control of the U.S. The democratic majority is against the war, but the Government has to support it.

+Prompted by last week's

+minor uproar over some

+sent.'.

-Mr. DePoe criticized the reaction of some of the newsmedia: 'The press is not concerned with the issues that we're talking about, but only in superficial things.
+Mr. DePoe criticized the reaction of some of the news-media: 'The press is not concerned with the issues that we're talking about, but only in superficial things.
 It is a media that deals in images'.

-The purpose of the CYC is to take a new approach to solving problems: 'to allow how people want to run their lives count in decisions made about how society is run'.
+The purpose of the CYC is to take a new approach to solving problems: 'to allow how people want to runtheir lives count in decisions made about how society is run'.
 CYC presently has about ten projects in Ontario, ranging from Yorkville to Indian reserves and small towns of Northwestern Ontario.
-It tries to work out its approaches on an area basis, and to take into account all of an area's problems: 'Social agencies usually do not tie in with the other problems of the area...you can't solve a big problem in a frag-mented way'.
+It tries to work out its approaches on an area basis, and to take into account all of an area's problems: 'Social agencies usually do not tie in with the other problems of the area...you can't solve a big problem in a fragmented way'.
 CYC tries to devise models for solving specific problems.
 These can be more widely used after they have been tested.
 Some examples are model schools, ward or tenant associations, and mental health clinics.
-In farm areas high schools should conform to farm needs as part of a program to make the area 'economically and socially viable to live in'.
+In farm areas high schools should conform to farm needs as part of a am to mal economically and socially viable to live in'.
 In urban areas the need is to 'restore a sense of neighbourhood and purpose to downtown or the big cities; to make people's opinions count'.
 This work must be done in home, school and work situations.
+John Harti Mr. DePoe said that; 'What you do has to be based on a historical, sociological and psychological analysis of society.
+People who accuse us of being anti-intellectual are wrong.
+CYC is doing a lot of intellectual work so that we can get an overview of Canadian Society.'
+Canadian Society.
+We asked about Mr. DePoe's own work in Yorkville.
+I have some idea of what Yorkville is about and where it could go.
+What I do specifically is talk to people about it.
+Yorkville consists of people who have rejected the traditional goals of status and money and are looking for an alternative way of life.
+They are subjected to a lot of pressure by people who don't understand that it should be an acceptable way to act.
+He gave as an example police harassment on things such as vagrancy charges.
+Basically my work is to free Yorkville from the bad things that are happening to So I said relax, baby, I've never made a mistake yet.